bluesky-social/bsky-docs/docs/advanced-guides/post-richtext.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Links, mentions, and richtext
+# Links, mentions, and rich text

-Posts in Bluesky use *richtext* to handle links, mentions, and other kinds of decorated text.
+Posts in Bluesky use *rich text* to handle links, mentions, and other kinds of decorated text.

-A common way to handle richtext is through a markup language.
+A common way to handle rich text is through a markup language.
 For example, in HTML we might write:

 ```html
 Go to <a href="https://example.com">this site</a>
 ```

-And in markdown we would write:
+And in Markdown we would write:

 ```md
 Go to [this site](https://example.com)
 ```

-Bluesky does not use a markup language ([see this blogpost for more](https://www.pfrazee.com/blog/why-facets)).
-Instead, it uses a concept of *Richtext Facets* which point at locations in the text.
+Bluesky does not use a markup language ([read here for more details](https://www.pfrazee.com/blog/why-facets)).
+Instead, it uses a concept of *rich text facets* which point at locations in the text.

-## Richtext Facets
+## Rich text facets

 Let's look at the string we want to decorate: